|Years||1974 (4x+ unplaced)|

 Getting into rowing

 Soon after that she married fellow rower Tony Lorrimer.
 In due course the couple moved to Gloucester (with their single sculls Anthony and Cleopatra) and then, with impressive dedication to rowing, to Nottingham BC to be near Holme Pierrepont which had just opened, not realising how loathed a location it would become, of course.
-She became the first woman member of Nottingham BC too.
+She became the first female member of Nottingham BC too.

 Liz represented England in the single sculls at the Home Countries match in 1971, which she won.
 She also won the singles and the doubles (with Jean Rankine) on the Sunday of the first Nottingham International Regatta in 1973 [the results in the Almanack are incorrect, having duplicated those of the previous day and Liz has the medals and newspaper clippings to prove it! – Ed.]